Wedding Planning

 The 5-event production plan — timing, vendor sequencing, guest flow, and the operational rules that keep a 4-day wedding on schedule.

-Multi-day Indian wedding logistics board covering mehndi sangeet baraat ceremony and reception
+Multi-day Indian wedding logistics — mehndi, sangeet, baraat and reception event timeline

 A traditional Indian wedding is a 4-day, 5-event production with overlapping vendor crews, multi-venue load-ins, and guest groups that grow and shrink across functions.
 Weddings.io has logged the operational data from over 9,000 South Asian weddings since 2015, and the pattern is consistent: weddings fail at the seams between events, not inside them.
 This is the operational plan that keeps a 4-day wedding on schedule from mehndi through reception.